7k8m/json.filed/how2use_2.md

 .pass( ... ).exec();
  ```
 Chain 1 consists from download and pass executer.<br/>
-download executer downloads JSON of search result to file and <br/>
+download executer downloads JSON and <br/>
-pass executer just passes itself and invoke chain2 to work inside `for` loop.
+pass executer just passes and do nothing special itself <br/>
+and invoke chain2 inside `for` loop.

 ### Chain 2